cloudnativetrainings/trainings/k1_fundamentals/02_initial-cloud-infra-with-terraform/README.md

-# Cloud Infrastructure Setup at GCE
+# Cloud Infrastructure Setup using Terraform at GCE

 ## Create an SSH key-pair